 And then we had a fly infestation in my house, which wasn’t weather-tight due to construction.
 I had the worst panic attack I’ve had in a long time, and ended up curled up in the bathroom crying.
 I restarted my Apollo out of habit, and that was when it dawned on me that the buzzing flies sounded like the buzzing machines in the emergency room when I thought I was dying.
 My memories of the emergency room are hazy so I didn’t consciously understand it was such a traumatic experience, but having the realization that my body was remembering such a scary moment helped me heal and gave me a lot of compassion for myself.
 Prior to this realization, it was not helpful to logically think “the flies won’t hurt me,” so it makes sense that it was deeper.
 Now when I hear a fly, I think “you’re not in the emergency room, you’re not dying.”
 I still hate flies, but they haven’t given me a panic attack in 8 months — in fact, I haven’t had a panic attack at all in the last 8 months.

-This is all because I’m able to balance my nervous system with Apollo.
+Now I balance my nervous system with Apollo.
 When I had panic attacks previous to having Apollo in my arsenal, I wasn’t able to balance and escape fight-or-flight.
 I had grounding rituals, like putting away dishes or laundry, which would help put my brain in order, but it took so much time to calm down and try to figure out what I was responding to.
-Now with Apollo, I’m able to ground in the middle of a panic attack, and I can look at what I’m feeling at from a point of safety.
+Now with Apollo, no matter what state I'm in, and I can look at what I’m feeling at from a point of safety.
 I have the space to examine what I’m experiencing logically.

-Sometimes I wake up feeling a bit battered, so I’ll start my day with Rebuild and Recover to help me feel grounded and less stiff and sore.
+A: Sometimes I wake up feeling a bit battered, so I’ll start my day with Rebuild and Recover to help me feel grounded and less stiff and sore.
 Energy and Wakeup feels like 10 cups of coffee at once, so it’s not for me!
 For work, I use Clear and Focused during the day.
 My partner and I are actually building our home right now, so I use Social and Open for that.
 If it’s really physical work on the house, I switch between Social and Open and Rebuild and Recover.
-For general anxiety and phobia related anxiety, I find Clear and Focused incredibly helpful.
+I find Clear and Focused incredibly helpful for general grounding.

-I’m a really light sleeper and I’m very sensitive to things touching me, so I don’t actually use it at night.
+A: I’m a really light sleeper and I’m very sensitive to things touching me, so I don’t actually use it at night.
 What’s interesting is that I use Apollo basically all day up until getting in bed, and my sleep has entirely transformed for the better.
-I was on insomnia medication for years, and I’ve been able to stop taking it since I’ve been using Apollo.
+I was on insomnia medication for years.
 When my insomnia was really bad, I wouldn’t fall asleep until two or three in the morning, and I woke up every 40 minutes.
 Now, I’m asleep within 15 or 20 minutes of laying down.
-I use Apollo all day because my stresses and anxiety go all day.
+I use Apollo during the entire day because my stresses go all day.
 I can’t just step on the brake on my stresses when I’m climbing into bed and expect it all to go away.